ethanmoffat/EndlessClient/README.md

 See [releases](https://github.com/ethanmoffat/EndlessClient/releases) on GitHub for Linux and Windows binaries. .Net 6.0 runtime must be installed.

+### How to play

+Download the appropriate [release](https://github.com/ethanmoffat/EndlessClient/releases) for your platform, then copy the data directories (data, gfx, jbox, mfx, sfx) from whichever client you normally use to EndlessClient's unzip location.
+Run EndlessClient by double-clicking the icon (any platform) or running `./EndlessClient` (Linux).

 ### Building from source

 After installing, clone (or fork+clone) this repository locally and open the solution in your IDE of choice for your platform.